Mother of God Cathedral (Southfield, Michigan)

 Mother of God Cathedral also called Our Lady of Chaldeans is a Chaldean Catholic cathedral located in Southfield, Michigan, United States.
 It is the seat for the Eparchy of St. Thomas the Apostle of Detroit.

 History

-The first Chaldean and Assyrian people to immigrate to the United States arrived at the end of nineteenth century.
+The first Assyrian people to immigrate to the United States arrived at the end of nineteenth century.
 Although small in number they were spread across the country by the middle of the twentieth century.
 Mother of God Church was established in Southfield in 1948.
 The present church building was completed in 1980 in the Byzantine Revival style.
 It became a cathedral when the Eparchy of St. Thomas the Apostle of Detroit was established in 1982.